ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/label-selector-annotation.md

 # Kubernetes Objects - Label, Selector, Annotation

+## Overview

+Labels and Selectors provide the fundamental mechanism for organizing and identifying Kubernetes objects.
+Labels act as key-value pairs that tag Kubernetes objects, while Selectors enable object selection based on these labels.

-## What are Labels?
+## Labels

+### Definition

-* **Labels** are key-value pairs that act as tags for Kubernetes objects.
-* **Selectors** are mechanisms for selecting objects based on their labels.
+**Labels** are key-value pairs that act as tags for Kubernetes objects. **Selectors** are mechanisms for selecting objects based on their labels.

-**Example:** `example.com/tier:front-end` where:
+**Format:** `example.com/tier:front-end` where:

 * `example.com/` = Prefix (optional)
 * `tier` = **key**
 * `front-end` = **value**

+### Constraints

-* **Reserved prefixes:** `kubernetes.io/` and `k8s.io/` are reserved for Kubernetes core components and cannot be used.
+* **Reserved prefixes:** `kubernetes.io/` and `k8s.io/` are reserved for Kubernetes core components and cannot be used
-* Labels can contain dashes, underscores, and dots.
+* **Valid characters:** Labels can contain dashes, underscores, and dots
-* **Turkish characters cannot be used.**
+* **Language restrictions:** Turkish characters cannot be used
-* **Labels are used to establish connections between objects like Services, Deployments, and Pods.**
+* **Purpose:** Labels are used to establish connections between objects like Services, Deployments, and Pods

-## Label & Selector Implementation
+## Implementation

+### Label Definition

-* Label definitions are made in the **metadata** section.
+Label definitions are made in the **metadata** section.
 Multiple labels can be added to the same object.
-* Labels provide grouping and identification capabilities, making CLI operations easier.
+Labels provide grouping and identification capabilities, making CLI operations easier.

-### Selectors - Listing Objects by Labels
+### Selectors - Object Filtering

-* To list objects that have a specific "app" key:
+To list objects that have a specific "app" key:

 ```yaml
 ---